oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/rolling-updates/rolling-updates.md

 {"name":"My Shop","alive":true,"version":"0.0.2"}
 ```
-Now the rollout has completed and all the instances are runnign the updated image as expected it's reporting version 0.0.2
+Now the rollout has completed and all the instances are running the updated image as expected it's reporting version 0.0.2

+If you had checked this during the rollout you would have got 0.0.1 or 0.0.2 versions returned depending on which pod you connected to and what version it was running.

 ## Step 3: Rolling back a update
 In this case the update worked, but what would happen if it had for some reason failed.
 Fortunately for us Kubernetes keeps the old replica set around, which includes the config for just this reason.